 - Diet compliance monitored by dietary assistants.

-Research dietitians meet with participants prior to their involvement in a diet-controlled study to acquire food preferences and explain how and why their diets will be controlled.
+Research dietitians and/or the diet technicians meet with participants prior to their involvement in a diet-controlled study to acquire food preferences and explain how and why their diets will be controlled.

-The Charlton CRU offers a limited food service from the nourishment center which is equipped with a microwave oven and refrigerator.
-If necessary, weighed meals prepared at the metabolic kitchen in St. Marys may be delivered to the Charlton CRU; or elsewhere in the Institution as required to accurately conduct a study.
+The Charlton CRTU offers a limited food service from the nourishment center, which is equipped with a microwave oven and refrigerator.
+If necessary, weighed meals prepared at the metabolic kitchen in Saint Marys may be delivered to the Charlton CRTU or elsewhere at Mayo as required to accurately conduct a study.